BrianStormDev/1AM-Pixel-Dreams/README.md

 This project was started sometime around February, and it initially started with 16 members.
 However, college and personal deals got in the way of many members from being able to contribute to the project, as a matter of fact, some members just dissappeared during our beginning phases.
-For about 16 weeks, me and the other Project Manager were able to work with about 8 people to get this project together.
+For about 16 weeks, me and the other Project Manager, Angie L, were able to work with about 8 people to get this project together.
 As of recently, many of our members have had summer classes, so progress is slowing further with only about 4 people working on the project.
 Nevertheless, we have all put in a lot of work in this project, and will still continue to do so to try to come up with